-Many scenting experts support this idea of pairing scents familiar to a hotel’s specific region with a signature scent.
-For example, in the United States, the Ritz-Carlton Washington celebrates the city’s famous cherry blossoms in its signature fragrance.
+By way of example, in the United States, the Ritz-Carlton Washington celebrates the city’s famous cherry blossoms in its signature fragrance.
 According to Farah Abassi, “People from India tend to have a preference for sandalwood based scents as it is used in Hindu temples for scenting.
 Many of the Arab countries tend to prefer a stronger and/or spicier type of scent…”

-Scent branding firm, 12.29, founded by sisters Dawn and Samantha Goldworm, claim that after three months, a person can recall a smell with 65 percent accuracy, in contrast to only 50 percent of visuals.
-This firm has worked with many established luxury brands such as Mercedes-Benz and Thompson Hotels.
-Their business strategy involves extensive questioning about the message the particular brand or hotel is trying to convey and to whom.
-The concept of audience is vital to any scent marketing strategy.
+The concept of audience is vital to any scent marketing strategy, particularly in light of the fact that a person can recall a smell with 65 percent accuracy, in contrast to only 50 percent of visuals, but every person and group is different.
+It’s no wonder then that the business strategy of many scent marking companies involves extensive questioning about the message the particular brand or hotel is trying to convey and to whom.

-According to Samantha Goldworm of 12.29: “Each group would have very specific olfactory preferences and ways that they understand scent based on their childhood baby products, their food.
+According to Samantha Goldworm, a fragrancing expert, “Each person has very specific olfactory preferences and ways that they understand scent based on their childhood baby products, their food.
 Consequently, how each group processes scent—and more important, what might appeal to their olfactory sense, is wildly different.”

 Some scent branding industry facts and statistics.